Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/mockQuestions.md

         session handling, data protection, and attack prevention.

 3. **3.
 How would you perform UI testing for the virtual card issuance flow on mobile and web?**
+        - To test the virtual card issuance flow on mobile and web, I would design a mix of functional, usability, and cross-platform UI tests — both manually and with automation — to ensure users can smoothly create a virtual card and view it securely.